astropy/astropy-APEs/APE7.rst

 Specific functionality such as uncertainty handling and arithmetic can be developed as mix-in classes that can be used by ``NDData`` sub-classes.

+Generic slicing capabilities, further described in `Implementation`_, will be provided as a mixin class called ``NDSlicing``

 The only **required** attribute is ``data``; all others default to ``None`` if not initialized or overridden in a subclass.